 8. Helpful People & Travel

-At the center of the Bagua is a ninth area that represents health and overall well-being.
+At the center of the Bagua is a ninth area representing health and overall well-being.
 You’ll often find the Yin-Yang symbol positioned there as well.

-To apply the Bagua, overlay the grid onto a floor plan of the space you’re in by aligning the bottom edge with the main entrance.
+To apply the Bagua, overlay the grid onto a floor plan of your space by aligning the bottom edge with the main entrance.
 This determines which areas of the space correspond to which life aspects.

 For instance, if you overlay the Bagua on your entire house floor plan and the Love & Relationships gua falls in a corner in your living room, it’s helpful to place objects in that space that signal love and romance.